unisonweb/unison/unison-src/transcripts/delete-namespace.output.md

   ⚠️

-  The following definitions still have named dependents.
-  I've deleted them for you, but the listed dependents now contain some unnamed references.
+  Of the things I deleted, the following are still used in the following definitions.
+They now contain un-named references.

   Dependency   Referenced In
   term2        1. dependents.usage2